Ahmed Subhy Mansour

-Ahmed Subhy Mansour (أحمد صبحي منصور; born March 1, 1949) is an Egyptian American activist and Quranist scholar dealing with Islamic history, culture, theology, and politics.
-He founded a small Egyptian Quranist group that is neither Sunni nor Shia.
+Ahmed Subhy Mansour (أحمد صبحي منصور; born March 1, 1949) is an Egyptian-American activist and Quranist scholar dealing with Islamic history, culture, theology, and politics.
+He founded a small Egyptian Quranist group.
 In 1987, he was fired from Al-Azhar University after expressing his liberal views.
 One of his fellow Islamic scholars at Al-Azhar University, Sheikh Jamal Tahir, took up the same Quran alone stance.
 Mansour was exiled from Egypt, and lives in the United States as a political refugee.
 In the United States, he established the Ahl-Alquran website.